 When my oldest started Kindergarten, I was anxious, emotional, and nostalgic.
 I wondered how my little tiny boy would find his way to his classroom carrying such a large back pack.
-I cried at his open house when the assistant asked me how he would be getting home from school and I dreaded the first day of school.
+I cried at his open house when the assistant asked me how he’d go home from school and I dreaded the first day of school.

-Fast forward- just four short years (that have felt like very long years in some ways) and my second son is starting Kindergarten.
+Fast forward- just four short years (that have felt like very long years in some ways).
+My second son is starting Kindergarten.
 I didn’t cry at open house and I watched with enthusiasm as he played with Legos in his Kindergarten classroom.
-I took way less pictures.
+And I took way less pictures.

 I chatted with familiar teachers and neighbors in the hallway.
 It wasn’t until we were home that I marveled: I didn’t even come close to tears (unless you count tears of joy).
 I may have even danced a little as we walked to the car.

 I felt excited and at ease.
 Perhaps it’s because the first time around there was so much unknown.
 I didn’t know a single staff member when my oldest started school.
 It felt like I was handing my baby over to strangers.
 Or perhaps I am more comfortable because I know what to expect.
 I have faith in the school, and trust in the administration.

 Seeing the first day of schools with new eyes

 Or maybe, just maybe… it is because of the tireless work towards recovery I have plunged myself into over the past two and a half years.
 I’ve faced fears, challenged irrational beliefs, learned to live more in the present.
 And gotten to know what my true core values as a person are.

 I’ve painstakingly challenged fear by learning to trust in life, embrace the unknown, and find beauty in the chaos.